cockroachdb/docs/v19.2/import-into.md

     - Be used within a [transaction](transactions.html).
     - Replace a row.
     - Add a row that conflicts with a `UNIQUE` [index](indexes.html).
-- Currently, `IMPORT INTO` does not work on indexed tables.
+- Currently, `IMPORT INTO` does not work on [indexed tables](indexes.html) or [interleaved tables](interleave-in-parent.html).
 - `IMPORT` can sometimes fail with a "context canceled" error, or can restart itself many times without ever finishing.
 If this is happening, it is likely due to a high amount of disk contention.
 This can be mitigated by setting the `kv.bulk_io_write.max_rate` [cluster setting](cluster-settings.html) to a value below your max disk write speed.
 For example, to set it to 10MB/s, execute:
     {% include copy-clipboard.html %}
     ~~~ sql
     > SET CLUSTER SETTING kv.bulk_io_write.max_rate = '10MB';
     ~~~
-- Any constraints will be un-validated and need to be re-validated after an incremental import.
+- Any [constraints](constraints.html) will be un-validated and need to be re-validated after an incremental import.
 - The table will be taken offline during the incremental import.

 Known issues that will be addressed in upcoming alpha releases: